icopy-site/awesome/docs/awesome/awesome-css.md

 * [Shop Talk Show](http://shoptalkshow.com/) - A live podcast with Chris Coyier and Dave Rupert about front-end web design, development, and UX.
 * [Style Guide Podcast](http://styleguides.io/podcast/index.html) - A small batch series of interviews on style guides, hosted by Anna Debenham and Brad Frost.
-* [The Big Web Show](http://5by5.tv/bigwebshow/) - Topics like web publishing, art direction, content strategy, typography, web technology, and more.
-It's everything web that matters.
 * [The Web Ahead](http://5by5.tv/webahead/) - Conversations with world experts on changing technologies and future of the web.
 * [Non Breaking Space Show](http://goodstuff.fm/nbsp) - Seeking out the best, brightest, and smartest creative people on digital art, design, and development.
 * [The Changelog](https://changelog.com/) - The tagline for the Changelog says it all: “Open Source moves fast.
 Keep up.”
 This podcast, and the accompanying blog, is all about keeping you updated with the latest in Open Source Technology.